everfu/solitude.js.org/docs/config/basic.md

 ## Top of Homepage

-> When enabled, you can add **recommend: true** in the front matter of an article to display it on the right side.
+If enabled, you can add **recommend: true** in the front matter of an article to display it on the right side.

 ```yaml
 hometop: